wolberine/docs/markdown/guide/dash/quick-start.md

 {{#callout type="warning"}}
-The Dash ships preconfigured for non-battery power, and connecting a battery in this mode will damage the Dash.
+The Dash ships preconfigured for non-battery power, and connecting a battery in this mode will **damage the Dash**.
 If you wish to power the Dash via battery, please consult the [Hologram Dash Datasheet](/docs/reference/dash/datasheet) for the correct jumper settings.